Browny Igboegwu

-Brown Ifeanyi "Browny" Igboegwu (30 August 1976 in Ozubulu, Anambra State) is an Igbo-Nigerian actor.
-His career in "Nollywood" began in 2005.
+Brown Ifeanyi "Browny" Igboegwu (30 August 1976 in Ozubulu, Anambra State, Nigeria) is an Igbo-Nigerian actor.
+His career in Nollywood began in 2005.

 Education

 Igboegwu had his secondary school education at the All Hallow Seminary Onitsha.
 He went on to graduate from the University of Nigeria, Nsukka with a degree in public administration and international relations.

 Acting

+Brown says acting comes naturally to him but he didn't dream of becoming an actor he got into acting by accident.

 In 2005, he visited his friend, director Oke Ozubeluoko, on the set of a film, and noticed that a particular actor was making several mistakes.
 Igboegwu commented that he "could do better even when [he] had no experience as an actor"; Ozubeluoko gave him the role, and was impressed by his proficiency for acting.

 As of 2015, Igboegwu has featured in over eighty movies, from his first film, Expensive Error with Hanks Anuku, where he played a cultist.
 Igboegwu is perhaps best known for his role in the 2005 film Marry Me, with Nonso Diobi and Oge Okoye, among others.